mitsuhiko/self-replace/README.md

 If you are looking for some higher level update logic, have a look at [`self_update`](https://crates.io/crates/self_update) which uses `self-replace` under the hood but provides automatic updating from GitHub releases or other distribution channels.
-Not that `self_update` is maintained by other maintainers.
+Note that `self_update` is maintained by other maintainers.

 ## Uninstall